za-gene/rpi/kernel8/examples/05-uart0/README.md

 ## REFERENCES

-* [bztsrc](https://github.com/bztsrc/raspi3-tutorial/tree/master/05_uart0) partial source for this project
+* [bztsrc](https://github.com/bztsrc/raspi3-tutorial.git)  does most of the heavy lifting for this project.
+Fonts were also obtained from that repo.